chan3845/ops-utils/zabbix-utils/README.md

 # 🖥️ Zabbix Agent Installer Script

-This is a **bash script** to install and configure the **Zabbix Agent (v7.0)** automatically on various Linux distributions.
+This is a **bash script** to install and configure the **Zabbix Agent for Zabbix server 7.0 LTS** automatically on various Linux distributions.
 It supports Debian-based and RHEL-based systems and ensures proper repository setup, firewall configuration, and agent registration with the Zabbix server.

 ---